 So, if you transform your customers into superfans and marketers, you can try one of the following referral marketing tactics:

-This kind of referral campaign will help you acquire new customers and increase sales.
+This kind of referral marketing campaign will help you acquire new customers and increase sales.
 In an essence, here is how it works:

 - Person A invites person B.